-Houlton’s successful relationship with the University of Hull continues with the construction of the £4.1m Allam Building.
+Houlton’s successful relationship with the University of Hull continued with the construction of the £4.1m Allam Building on the Cottingham Road campus.

 The new building was made possible through a £1.5m donation from leading Hull businessman Dr Assem Allam and houses two research centres, one focusing on cardiovascular and metabolic research and the other on cancer.
 The new Allam Building brings academics from the Chemistry and Biology departments together with colleagues from the Postgraduate Medical Institute and the Hull York Medical School, significantly strengthening the University’s Interdisciplinary Clinical Biosciences Institute.